Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 5. What would success look like after six months?
 6. What are we hiding from candidates because it makes the role harder to sell?

-That last question is the uncomfortable one.
+That last question is both uncomfortable and unusually useful.

-It is also one of the most useful.

 ## Better Artifacts

-Longer resumes and exhaustive job descriptions will not fix it.
+Longer resumes and exhaustive job descriptions will not fix the problem, nor would anyone want them.

-Nobody wants that.

 The answer is to design better artifacts and better decompression paths.

 Resumes should be allowed to preserve evidence instead of only polish.
 Project context, tradeoffs, failure recovery, operating environment, and collaboration shape matter.